Embedded CQL with cds.ql

 Fluent API to construct CQN SELECT query objects in a CQL/SQL-like style.
 In contrast to SQL, though, the clauses can be arrayed in arbitrary order.

-is a function itself, which acts as a shortcut to SELECT.columns
+itself is a function acting as a shortcut to SELECT.columns

-Moreover, it accepts a single tagged template string which can comprise all CQL clauses, starting with from
+Moreover, it accepts a single tagged template string starting with from

 :